kristinbranson/notes/LLMNotes.md

 $$3(H^2 + AH) + H^2 + 2H + H(FH+1) + FH(H+1) + 2H$$
 $$= (3 + 1 + F + F)H^2 + (3A + 2 + 1 + F + 2)H$$
 $$= (4+2F)H^2 + (3A + F + 5)H$$

+Decoder-only and encoder-only models differ only in their attention masks, as far as I can tell.

 ### Word embedding
 The word embedding is a look-up table of length $H$ vectors for each of the $V$ words in the vocabulary.
 It has $HV$ parameters.